Octave Mirbeau

 Why should it matter, whether it’s Peter or John who demands, “Your money or your life !” since he is obliged to lose in any case?
 Well!
 No. In the presence of different thieves and torturers he wants to express his preferences, to cast his vote for the most rapacious and ferocious of the lot.

 He did vote yesterday, he will vote tomorrow; he will vote always.
-Sheep run to the slaughterhouse, silent and hopeless, but at least sheep never vote for the butcher who kills them or the humans who devour them.
-More beastly than any beast, more sheepish than any sheep, the voter names his own executioner and chooses his own devourer.
+Sheep go to the slaughterhouse, silent and hopeless, but at least sheep never vote for the butcher who kills them or the humans who devour them.
+More stupid than animals, more sheep-like than sheep, the voter appoints his butcher and chooses his own devourer.
 He fought revolutions in order to get this “right”.

-Good voter, unspeakable imbecile, poor dupe, if instead of reading the same old crap that the morning papers serve you up you every day (big papers, small papers, right wing or left wing papers, conservative or progressive papers) in order to manipulate you the way they want; if, instead of swallowing that flattery that caresses your vanity and props up your lamentable and tattered sovereignty; if instead of gawking, as an eternal idiot, at the heavy bullshit of politics, you were, for once, sitting in your armchair, reading the work of Schopenhauer and Max Nordau [for instance The Conventional Lies of Our Civilization, 1883], two authors who have meditated deeply about you as a voter and about your leaders, perhaps you might learn something amazing and useful.
-May be, after reading their works, you’ll feel less obligated to put on again your air of gravity, wear your coat and run back to those murderous polls where, no matter whose name you choose, you are sure of picking up the name of your worst enemy.
-They tell you, those two connoisseurs of humanity, that politics is an abominable lie, opposed to all common sense, justice and right, and that, by meddling in it, you will gain no credit, you, whose fate is already written in the grand account of human destiny.
+O good voter, unspeakable imbecile, poor dupe, if instead of reading the same old crap that the morning papers serve you every day (big papers, small papers, right wing or left wing papers, conservative or progressive papers) in order to manipulate you the way they want.
+If, instead of swallowing that fanciful flattery that caresses your vanity with which they surround your pitiful rag-clad sovereignty; if instead of gawking, as an eternal idiot, at the heavy bullshit of politics, you were, for once, sitting in your armchair, reading the work of Schopenhauer and Max Nordau [for instance The Conventional Lies of Our Civilization, 1883], two authors who have meditated deeply about you as a voter and about your leaders, perhaps you might learn something amazing and useful.
+May be, after reading their works, you’ll feel less eager to put on your air of gravity, wear your fine frock coat and rush to those murderous ballot boxes where, no matter whose name you choose, you are sure of picking up the name of your worst enemy.
+Those authors, those two connoisseurs of humanity, would tell you that politics is an abominable lie, opposed to all common sense, justice and right, and that, by meddling in it, you will gain no credit, you, whose fate is already written in the grand account of human destiny.

 After that, dream if you will of paradises of light and perfumes, of impossible brotherhood, of unreal happiness.
-It’s good to dream; it eases our pains.
+It’s good to dream; it eases pains.
 But keep politics out of your dream, for wherever politicians are found, there too are sadness, hatred, and misdeeds.
-Above all, remember that he who solicits your vote is, by that very fact, revealed as a scoundrel, since, in exchange for your advantage and fortune, he promises a cornucopia of miracles he’ll never deliver because he hasn’t the power to deliver them.
+Above all, remember that he who solicits your vote is, by that very fact, revealed as a scoundrel, since, in exchange for your advantage and fortune, he promises a cornucopia of miracles he’ll never deliver because he is not in a position to deliver them.
 The man you elect represents neither your problems, nor your aspirations, nor anything of yours, but rather his own passions and interests, which are all opposed to yours.

 And even if there exist in some unknown corner of this land, some honest man capable of governing you and respect you, don’t regret your decision.
-He would be too jealous of his dignity to participate in the dirty game of politics, too proud to accept from you a mandate you accord only to the boldest cynic, to insults and lies.
+He would be too jealous of his dignity to involve himself in the dirty game of politics, too proud to accept from you a mandate that you only ever grant to the boldest cynic, to insults and lies.

 Dear good friend, I repeat my invitation to you: